JordiiBru/mastermind/README.md

 # Mastermind Board Game
-##Introduction
+## Introduction
 Welcome to the Mastermind game project!
 This Java-based application is designed using a three-tier architecture and offers a classic code-breaking experience.
 This README provides essential information for understanding and using the Mastermind application.
+University course: Projectes de Programació (PROP) @ UPC-FIB.

 ## Project Structure
 The project directory is organized into three main folders: